nesselchen/check42/README.md

 ### Inside Docker
 Run `docker compose up`. \
 Here the default .env configuration should suffice.
 This will also run the DB initialization script.

+### Demo
+For demonstration purposes you can use the dummy user `admin` with password `password` which already has some todos registered.